One Veteran...

 Table of Contents

-Icon indicating thoughts from members of my team Look for this symbol to hear firsthand from the members of my team.
+Look for this symbol to hear firsthand from the members of my team.

 Contact Information

 I encourage former and current members of the Canadian Armed Forces (CAF) and the Royal Canadian Mounted Police ( RCMP ), as well as their family members and other clients of Veterans Affairs Canada ( VAC ), who have questions about their rights or concerns about the benefits and services they receive from the Department to call the Office of the Veterans Ombudsman (OVO).
 My team is there to provide information, referrals, and assistance in resolving issues.
 Each case brought to our attention provides valuable information that helps us identify trends and systemic issues.
 If or when in doubt, simply contact us.
-You stand only to gain!
+You stand only to gain!- Guy Parent

 Calls within Canada (Toll-free):